Punjab Cabinet: Seven of 11 ministers face criminal cases, nine crorepatis | Law-Order

 Punjab Cabinet: Seven of 11 ministers face criminal cases, nine crorepatis

-Seven of the 11 newly sworn-in ministers in Punjab have declared criminal cases against themselves, with four of them facing serious charges, poll rights group Association for Democratic Reforms said on Monday.The 11 ministers include Chief Minister Bhagwant Mann.Punjab Election Watch and the Association for Democratic Reforms analysed the affidavits of all 11 ministers, including the CM.The ADR said seven ministers 64 per cent have declared criminal cases against themselves.
+Seven of the 11 newly sworn-in ministers in Punjab have declared criminal cases against themselves, with one of them facing a murder case, poll rights group Association for Democratic Reforms said on Monday.The 11 ministers include Chief Minister Bhagwant Mann.Punjab Election Watch and the Association for Democratic Reforms ADR analysed affidavits of all 11 ministers, including the CM.The ADR said seven ministers 64 per cent have declared criminal cases against themselves.

 - Country: